aadhavanpl/terminal-chat/README.md

-# terminal
+# Terminal Chat
-a terminal inspired texting web application
+A texting platform for terminal enthusiasts.